Choosing the Right College for You

 Personal Reflection

 I recall an email exchange with a student admitted to over ten schools, struggling to commit by the May 1st deadline.
-This student then sat down with their needs, wants, and nice to have’s, reevaluated the information, and then ranked their top ten, visited all of the schools during admitted student events, consulted with current students, professors, and college stakeholders to then formulate their plan for success at each one.
-Soon the list went from 10 colleges to 5 then 3 and ultimately they landed at the one that would offer them the best opportunity for their personal growth over the next four years.
-Everyone gets distracted by the flash of prestige or a winning season, but what happens in all of the in between moments is what is really important.
+This student then sat down with their needs, wants, and nice-to-haves, reevaluated the information, and then ranked their top ten, visited all of the schools during admitted student events, consulted with current students, professors, and college stakeholders, and then formulated their plan for success at each one.
+Soon, the list went from 10 colleges to 5, then 3, and ultimately they landed at the one that would offer them the best opportunity for their personal growth over the next four years.
+Everyone gets distracted by the flash of prestige or a winning season, but what happens in all of the in-between moments is what is really important.

-It is true that the struggle to find the right college is a common one; perhaps it is because we are uncertain of our true desires, influenced by external expectations, or simply fatigued from the journey.
+The struggle to find the right college indeed is a common one; perhaps it is because we are uncertain of our true desires, influenced by external expectations, or simply fatigued from the journey.
 Researchers suggest that adults make around 35,000 decisions a day, contributing to decision fatigue.

 To learn more about how to choose the right college for you or any other related topics, follow us on Instagram @collegeflightpath, send us an email hello@collegeflightpath.com, or book a free 15-minute call.